nursix/eden-asp/docs/source/dev/setup.rst

 Prerequisites
 -------------

-Eden ASP requires a couple of Python libraries, which can be installed with the *pip* installer.
+Eden requires a couple of Python libraries, which can be installed with the *pip* installer.

 As a minimum, *lxml* and *python-dateutil* must be installed: